-Photography Inspired by Asian Art and Culture—with Magic Box Productions: Sixth grade students in a multi-Asian school in Queens made digital photographs inspired by design principles and subject matter found in both ancient and modern Japanese and Chinese art.
+Photography Inspired by Asian Art and Culture—with Magic Box Productions: Sixth grade students in a multicultural public school in Flushing, Queens made digital photographs inspired by design principles and subject matter found in both ancient and modern Japanese and Chinese art.
 They photographed at a local Buddhist temple and Korean garden, and prepared mounted photographs and written statements.

 Workshops: Photography for Social Change

 Photographs are a powerful tool that have at times changed the course of history.
 In this workshop-style class for teens 13-18, students will study photographs that have changed the world and their historical context, including images of World War II and the liberation of the concentration camps, the Vietnam war, integration of schools in the 1950s, civil rights protests in the 60s, and modern examples of photographs that have dramatically changed public opinion.

 Students will pick a topic they’re passionate about (could be animal welfare, racial/ gender equality, a local issue in their community or whatever topic is meaningful to them) and will collaborate as a class to create photographs, posters, flyers, blogs and Facebook pages that visually impact the viewer and raise awareness on the issue.
 Students will gain a diverse set of media skills including improving their digital photography, editing photographs, using graphic design to create printed pieces, and customizing blogs.
 They’ll gain insight into how issues are portrayed in public media, and how to use digital tools to reach a broader audience.
 There will be several field trips to photograph and to view a photography show, and student work will be on view at Different Directions.
 Students should have some previous experience with photography, and a digital single lens reflex, mirrorless or compact camera, or good-quality cell phone camera.
 (Ages 13 – 18).
 Offered at Different Directions.